JumaJuiceTime/TheHundredSaints/Getting Started/Terminology.md

 ====== Terminology ======

-Various game terminology is used in Dolmenwood, much of it in common with other role-playing games and some unique to Dolmenwood.
 The most frequently used terms are described here, along with page references for further details.

 ===== Glossary of Terms =====